Getting ATOM and Staking It

-When it is confirmed, your pending staking rewards start to accrue.
+When the transaction is confirmed, your claimable staking rewards start to accrue.
 Their increase will not be fast because you delegated only 0.8 ATOM, and they only accrue when your chosen validator issues a block.
-After perhaps 20 minutes, you should see something similar to this:
+After perhaps 20 minutes, if you click on "Staked" at the top of the small Keplr window, you should see something similar to this:

-Your rewards are said to be "pending" because you need to claim them before they are yours.
+Your rewards are said to be "claimable", or pending, because you need to claim them before they are yours.
 The claim transaction incurs fees, so it is best to wait until your rewards exceed the transaction fees before submitting any claim transaction.
-With only 0.8 ATOM staked you will need to wait about 10 days to accrue something worth the claim transaction.
+With only 0.8 ATOM staked, you will need to wait about 10 days to accrue something worth the claim transaction.